Hegel ,Judaism &Islam

 related to the created world.
 The intermediary stage in this latter aspect,

 i.e., considered in its human aspect, is the Reality of Muhammad.
-And it is also
+And it is

 the Perfect Man on the cosmic level.